 One of the reasons why eating in cemeteries become a “fad,” as some reporters called it, was that epidemics were raging across the country: Yellow fever and cholera flourished, children passed away before turning 10, women died during childbirth.
 Death was a constant visitor for many families, and in cemeteries, people could “talk” and break bread with family and friends, both living and deceased.

 “We are going to keep Thanksgivin’ with our father as [though he] was as live and hearty this day [as] last year,” explained a young man, in 1884, on why his family—mother, brothers, sisters—chose to eat in the cemetery.
 “We’ve brought somethin’ to eat and a spirit-lamp to boil coffee.”

 The picnic-and-relaxation trend can also be understood as the flowering of the rural cemetery movement.
 Whereas American and European graveyards had long been austere places on Church grounds, full of memento mori and reminders not to sin, the new cemeteries were located outside of city centers and designed like gardens for relaxation and beauty.
 Flower motifs replaced skulls and crossbones, and the public was welcomed to enjoy the grounds.

 Eating in graveyards had, and still has, historical precedent.
-People picnic among the dead from Guatemala to parts of Greece, and similar traditions involving meals with ancestors are common throughout Asia.
+People picnic among the dead across the world, from Guatemala to parts of Greece, and similar traditions involving meals with ancestors are common throughout Asia.
 But plenty of Americans believed that picnics in local cemeteries were a “gruesome festivity.”
 This critique, notably from older generations, didn’t stop young adults from meeting up in graveyards.
 Instead it led to debate over proper conduct.

 In some parts of the country, such as Denver, the congregations of grave picnickers grew to such numbers that police intervention was even considered.
 The cemeteries were becoming littered with garbage, which was seen as an affront to their sanctity.
 In one report about these messy gatherings, the author wrote, “thousands strew the grounds with sardine cans, beer bottles, and lunch boxes.”